 In this class, students will explore concepts in drafting design and architecture, with an emphasis on exploring artistic and technical computer drawings using project-based activities.
-Students will be introduced to 3D drafting design with Trimble SketchUp to produce drawings, plans, and detailed 3D models of buildings and other structures.
-Afterward, students will learn how to display their work using SketchUp Scenes, and work with project rendering software such as Twinmotion to export models as high-definition images, videos, and 360-degree visual panoramas.
+Students will be introduced to 3D drafting design with Trimble SketchUp Pro for the purpose of producing scale plans and 3D models of buildings and other structures.
+In higher grades, students will learn how to use rendering software such as Chaos V-Ray and Enscape to bring their models to life with lighting sources, as high-definition images, fly-through videos, and interactive 360-degree visual panoramas.
+It is possible that grade levels will be combined based on enrollment.